smkent/extbackup/README.md

 # extbackup

-External backup disk creation utility
+External backup disk creation

+This is [smkent][smkent]'s personal backup creation utility.
+It is published for illustrative purposes only.
+I am not responsible for any damage or data loss.

+---

 Backups are created using `rsync` and stored on a partition encrypted using cryptsetup and LUKS.